Select Department

 • During-Gig Library Maintenance Notes

-Preparing for your set does not mean you have a setlist, it means you have a handle on your library, you can access all the music you could play.
-For a 1.5-2 hour set, I have about 200 tunes selected with a core 5 or so tracks that are definitely going to be played and are the anchor of the vibe I’m going to set.
-Then the other 195 make up the choose your own adventure part of the set.
+Preparing for your set does not mean you have a setlist, it means you have a handle on your library, and you can access all the music you can play.
+For a 1.5-2 hour set, I have about 200 tunes selected with a core 5 or so tracks that are going to be played and are the anchor of the vibe I’m going to set.
+Then the other 195 make up the choose your adventure part of the set.

 ******Buy your decks 2nd hand, buy your mixer new and keep it simple.